joshuapsteele/joshuapsteele.github.io/content/posts/2023-11-08-im-resigning-from-ordained-ministry-in-the-anglican-church-in-north-america.md

 - "5"
 tags:
 - acna
-title: I&#8217;m Resigning from Ordained Ministry in the Anglican Church in North America
+title: I'm Resigning from Ordained Ministry in the Anglican Church in North America
 url: /im-resigning-from-ordained-ministry-in-the-anglican-church-in-north-america/
 ---